numbats/startr/README.md

 # About

-This repository is for learnr modules produced by Monash EBS, and submitted for listing on learnr.academy.
+This repository is for startr modules produced by Monash EBS, and submitted for listing on <startr-academy.github.io>.

 NOTE: The instructions below are relatively generic.
-See [#6 Jun/Jul 2024 Modules Development Sprint](https://github.com/numbats/monash-learnr-modules/issues/6) for specific instructions.
+See [#6 Jun/Jul 2024 Modules Development Sprint](https://github.com/numbats/monash-startr-modules/issues/6) for specific instructions.

 ## Instructions for Contributors